codeplaysoftware/syclacademy/README.md

 An example of how to set up a Docker container:

 For Intel CPU or GPU
-* Download the OpenCL SDK for Intel from the [Intel website](https://software.intel.com/en-us/opencl-sdk)
+* Download the OpenCL Drivers for Intel from the [Intel website](https://software.intel.com/en-us/articles/opencl-drivers)
 * Download the latest ComputeCpp release package from [developer.codeplay.com](https://developer.codeplay.com)
-* Get the OpenCL header files from the [Khronos GitHub repo](https://github.com/KhronosGroup/OpenCL-Headers)

-Now create a DockerFile that uses these packages, an example of how this might be done is below:
+Now create a DockerFile that uses these packages, an example of how this might be done is below.
+Please note this file is not tested or maintained regularly but shows the elements that need to be installed.

 ```
 FROM ubuntu:18.04